martinvanleeuwen/RenderJay.jl/README.md

 ![image irradiance map](https://github.com/martinvanleeuwen/RenderJay.jl/blob/main/img/power32_ambient0_diffuse10.png)

 And here is an overhead view of the Ofenpass scene.
-You can clearly see that there is a discontinuity along the bearing of the irradiance map -- which also indicates how the map drapes around the visible sky!
+You can clearly see that there is a discontinuity along the bearing of the irradiance map -- which, for the purpose of illustration, indicates how the irradiance map drapes around the visible sky!

 ![image overhead view](https://github.com/martinvanleeuwen/RenderJay.jl/blob/main/img/Ofenpass_overhead_view_v3.png)